mitre/caldera/README.md

 Your Caldera server is available at http://localhost:8888 as usual, but there will now be a hot-reloading development server for the VueJS front-end available at http://localhost:3000.
 Both logs from the server and the front-end will display in the terminal you launched the server from.

+## Security

+The Caldera team highly reccommends standing up the Caldera server on a secure environment/network, and not exposing it to the internet.
+The Caldera server does not have a hardened and thoroughly pentested web application interface, but only basic authentication and security features.
+Both MITRE and MITRE's US Government sponsors nearly exclusively only use Caldera on secure environments and do not rely on Caldera's own security protocols for proper cyber security.

+### Vulnerability Disclosures

+Refer to our [Vulnerability Disclosure Documentation](SECURITY.md) for submitting bugs.

+#### Recent Vulnerability Disclosures

+`🚨Security Notice🚨`: (17 Feb 2025 10:00 EST) Please pull v5.1.0+ for a recent security patch for [CVE-2025-27364](https://www.cve.org/CVERecord?id=CVE-2025-27364).
+Please update your Caldera instance, especially if you host Caldera on a publicly accessible network.
+[Vulnerability walkthrough.](https://medium.com/@mitrecaldera/mitre-caldera-security-advisory-remote-code-execution-cve-2025-27364-5f679e2e2a0e)

 ## Contributing

 Refer to our [contributor documentation](CONTRIBUTING.md).

-## Vulnerability Disclosures

-Refer to our [Vulnerability Disclosure Documentation](SECURITY.md) for submitting bugs.

 ## Licensing